NBC plans Hillary Clinton miniseries, part of TV event strategy

 “We need to be in the event business,” Greenblatt said.
 “I think you will hear that from every broadcast network.”

 NBC announced three other miniseries, including remakes of horror tales “Rosemary’s Baby” and Stephen King’s “Tommyknockers.”
-It also is developing “Plymouth,” a series from Mark Burnett about the Pilgrims’ journey across the Atlantic and settlement in a new country.
+It is also developing “Plymouth,” a series from Mark Burnett about the Pilgrims’ journey across the Atlantic and settlement in America.

 Burnett is working on a previously announced sequel to “The Bible” for NBC.